A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Method to Determine the MPM Parameters

 where $\Delta f = (f_{M-1}-f_0)/(M-1)$ is the frequency resolution, while $\tau=L/(N\nu)$ is the time resolution.
 Note that the real part of the exponential term has been embedded within the corresponding path gain in a unique variable named $r_i$.
 The adopted notation does not affect the analysis since the real exponential part acts only as an attenuation term that increases with frequency.
 This way, equation (\ref{eq:disc}) can be seen as a \ac{DFT} with frequency index $m$ and time index $i$.
 As known, the \ac{DFT} assumes the time signal belonging to the domain of integer multiples of $\tau$ and periodic of $N\tau$.
 Such a domain is denoted with $\mathbb{Z}(\tau)/\mathbb{Z}(N\tau)$.
 Hence, in the frequency domain the signal is defined in $\mathbb{Z}(\Delta f)/\mathbb{Z}(N\Delta f)$, with $\Delta f = 1/(N\tau)$.
 Therefore, the relation between $L$ an the frequency samples $M$ is given by

+{Expression (\ref{eq:L}) can be also derived from physical considerations.
+The time it takes for an input impulse to the channel to reach the receiver following the longest path (i.e., the one with the largest number of reflections) is $\tau=L/\nu$.
+The maximum duration of the channel impulse response that can be obtained from a sampled version of the \ac{CFR} at multiples of $\Delta f$ while avoiding time-domain aliasing is $\tau=1/\Delta f$.
+Equating both expressions yields $L=\nu/\Delta f$.}

-Since $f_{M-1}=79.9358$ MHz and $f_{0}=1$ MHz, $M=1262$ and the propagation speed is \mbox{$\nu= 2\cdot 10^8$m/s}, the maximum possible length that can be assumed is $L=3195$ m.
-The limit of more than 3 kilometers turns out to be a maximum length that is long enough to describe any generic in-home network topology.
-Moreover, always referring to the DFT representation of the CFR reported in (\ref{eq:disc}), the DFT frequency period, i.e., $N\Delta f$, must be greater or equal than two times the maximum channel frequency, i.e., $f_{M-1}$, in order to avoid aliasing problems according to the sampling theorem.
-Thus, the relationship among $N$ and $L$ turns out to be
+For $f_{M-1}=79.9358$ MHz and $f_{0}=1$ MHz, $M=1262$ and the propagation speed is \mbox{$\nu= 2\cdot 10^8$m/s}, the maximum possible length that can be assumed is $L=3195$ m. {Since physical distances in indoor \ac{PLC} networks are on the order of tens or few hundreds of meters, the limit of over $3$ kilometers is large enough to account for the longest distance traveled by all forward- and backward-propagating waves received with significant power.}

+Referring to the \ac{DFT} representation of the \ac{CFR} reported in (\ref{eq:disc}), the \ac{DFT} frequency period, i.e., $N\Delta f$, must be greater or equal than two times the maximum channel frequency, i.e., $f_{M-1}$, in order to avoid aliasing. {Thus, the relationship among $N$ and $L$ turns out to be } As seen, $N$ is determined by the considered bandwidth and the frequency resolution of the measurements.
 If the aforesaid values for $f_{M-1}$ and $\nu$ are considered, the relation in (\ref{eq:Nb}) becomes $N\ge0.8L$.
 A final relation among $N$ and $L$ can be noticed by rewriting the imaginary part of the exponential term in (\ref{eq:Hf}) as

 where $\lambda=\nu /\Delta f$ is the maximum possible wavelength, which is related to the frequency resolution $\Delta f$.
 The minimum observable wavelength is $\lambda_{min}=\nu /f_{M-1} $.
 Hence, to avoid numerical errors, the shortest (non-zero) path length $d_1=\frac{L}{N}$ must be greater than $\lambda_{min}/2$, according to the sampling theorem.
 This provides the last relationship, expressed by